saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/jcs.4.png)

-Next.

-I'll verify the details of my service, paying particular attention to the:
-Compute shape, Region, Availability domain, Subnet and the storage configuration.

-Those all look fine, so I'll click Create.
+Verify the details of your JCS service and click Create.

 Summary Picture??

-In a moment, my new service will appear on the JCS console.

-I can track provisioning progress here, in the Service Create and Delete History panel, simply by clicking Details.
+In a moment, your new service will appear on the JCS console.
+You can track provisioning progress in the Service Create and Delete History panel, simply by clicking Details.

+Picture??

 And I can see that my service instance has been successfully provisioned.

 run test app

-SSH connection ??